St Michael's Church, Kirkham: History

 The earliest evidence of a church on the site is in 684 AD.
-Kirkham was one of the oldest foundations in Lancashire and one of only three listed in the Doomsday Book as existing in Amounderness.
+Kirkham was one of the oldest foundations in Lancashire and one of only three listed in the Domesday Book of 1086 as existing in Amounderness.
 This hundred was part of the vast possessions of Roger earl of Poictou and the church was held by the Priory Church of St. Mary, Lancaster.
 William of York (died 1154) issued a charter to return the church to Shrewsbury Abbey.
 In a later charter, dated 5 December 1280, King Edward I conveyed the advowson of Kirkham to the abbot and convent of Vale Royal Abbey which held the church until the dissolution in the reign King Henry VIII.
 It was then given to the dean and chapter of Christ Church, Oxford.

 The first recorded vicar, in May 1239, was Will de Ebor, also described as "Cancus de Ebor" and said to have been appointed by Richard Duke of Cornwall.

 The first christenings recorded in the parish register are those of Thomas Sharrock and Henry Cowbron in March 1539.
 Porter also notes that the monumental inscriptions in the church ".. are not either very ancient or very numersous", with the oldest being that of Richard Clegg, M.A., made vicar on 22 June 1666, let into the floor of the vestry.